laboon/ebook/text/50_writing_testable_code.md

 }
 ```

 While this is still suboptimal, it is at least possible to override all of the dependencies with doubles.
-There's less concern in the method on items that are unrelated to the method itself (e.g., connecting network connections to the database worker, which probably belongs in the `DatabaseConnectionPool` or the `DatabaseWorker` class itself, certainly not in the `getNumGiraffesInZoo` method.
+There's less concern in the method on items that are unrelated to the method itself (e.g., connecting network connections to the database worker, which probably belongs in the `DatabaseConnectionPool` or the `DatabaseWorker` class itself, certainly not in the `getNumGiraffesInZoo` method).
 We could go a bit further and move all of the database workings to their own class, wrapping them all up so that only the important parts are visible to this method:

 ```java
 public int getNumGiraffesInZoo(AnimalDatabaseWorker adbw) {